+1Adverse health outcomes refers to outcomes that were an indirect consequence of the COVID-19 pandemic and unrelated to management of acute SARS-CoV-2 infection.

 Respondents reported 546 events of children who experienced an adverse outcome, with a median number of events of 3 (interquartile range [IQR] 1-10) per respondent.
 The most-reported observed adverse health outcomes are outlined in Table 2.
 Respondents highlighted delayed presentation to healthcare or deferral of care because of the risk of exposure to SARS-CoV-2 at a tertiary care centre, observed slowing of developmental gains, reduced provision of health surveillance, delays in accessing elective procedures and challenges associated with hospital visitation policies.
 There were no reported deaths.

 Interruption of medication and equipment supply